The Weeknd tour: setlist and ticket details

 She was replaced by Canadian DJ Kaytranada, Swedish singer Snoh Aalegra and American record producer Mike Dean.

-Just Kaytranada and Mike Dean will be the openers for the Ford Field show.
+Just Kaytranada and Mike Dean were the openers for the Ford Field show and will be the opening acts at FedEx Field.

 What is the tour setlist?